GaloisInc/crucible/README.md

 ---------------------

 We use the `cabal.GHC-*.config` files to constrain dependency versions in CI.
-We recommand using the following command for best results before building
+We recommend using the following command for best results before building
 locally:

 ```